contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/01_debug-discover/02_sending.md

 => perhaps a screenshot?

-However there is more to say about it, and this relates with what is called "redirections".
+However there is more to say about it, and this relates with what is called "redirection".

-This button allows three actions:

-* directly click on it, as mentionned above, the request is sent in the default redirection mode
-* select an option called "Follow redirects" and send the request
-* select an option called "Don't follow redirects" and send the request

 Redirection is a concept that covers a specific set of responses sent back by the server.
 Basically, such responses tell the client that a further step is required in order to achieve the request.
 The nature of the next step is described by the redirection response.
 You can refer to [the HTTP specification](https://tools.ietf.org/html/rfc7231#page-54) for more details about this topic.

+The "Send" button allows three actions:

+* click on it, as mentionned above, then the request is sent in the default redirection mode
+* select an option called "Follow redirects" then the request is sent with this redirection mode
+* select an option called "Don't follow redirects" then the request is sent with this redirection mode

 The default redirection mode is defined in the settings.
-By default, redirections are not followed, but it's up to you to change this behavior.
+By default, redirections are not followed.

 When asked to follow redirections, the HTTP client automatically achieves the next step described by the response.

 ## Response

 Restlet Client provides a dedicated area to display the response.
-This area maps the different response elements.
-The latter is summarized in the following diagram as a reminder.
+This area maps the different elements of a response.

 => insert a diagram or screenshot with numbered annotations